coopcycle/coopcycle-website/content/about.en.md

 slug = "about"
 +++

-Recently, meal delivery platforms have multiplied in large cities.
+Recently, meal delivery platforms have mushroomed in large cities.
 Their strategy ?
-A rapid and exponential growth to grab the market, and eventually to establish a monopoly by buying back its competitors.
+A rapid and exponential growth to conquer the market, and eventually to establish a monopoly by taking over its competitors' businesses.
-They all share one thing in common: using **self-contractors** to ensure deliveries.
+They all share one thing in common: using **self-employed people** to ensure deliveries.

-This is called _uberization_: connecting consumers and "service providers" through a web platform.
-"Providers" are not employed by the firm holding the platform.
+This is called _uberization_: connecting consumers and "service providers" through a web platform, the "providers" not being considered as employed by the firm holding the platform.
-This situation benefits the firm in two different ways : they represent an extremely flexible and inexpensive workforce, and they carry the financial risk instead of the firm.
+This situation benefits the firm in two different ways : the so-called "providers" represent an extremely flexible and cheap workforce, and they bear all financial risk in place of the firm.

-The individual entrepreneur model is now being generalized to the whole society.
-Individuals are more and more isolated and losing their protections against all sorts of risks (such as work accidents and unemployment).
+This individual entrepreneur model is now being spread to the whole society.
+This yields to isolated individuals that are less and less protected from a wide array of risks (such as work accidents and unemployment) our social welfare system was build to prevent them from.

 **But it is not a fatality**